erxes/erxes/docs/docs/installation/upgrade.md

 ## Upgrade erxes 0.13.0 to 0.14.1

-Since the current [Debian installation script](https://github.com/erxes/erxes/blob/develop/scripts/install/debian10.sh) and [CentOS installation script](https://github.com/erxes/erxes/blob/develop/scripts/install/centos8.sh) aret updated to 0.14.1, they can be used to upgrade erxes v0.13.0 to v 0.14.1 if you are hosting erxes on Centos, Ubuntu or Debian.
+They can be used to upgrade erxes v0.13.0 to v 0.14.1 if you are hosting erxes on Ubuntu.

 1. SSH into your server as `erxes`.